 Assets also become increasingly more valuable when they’re impossible to recreate.
 These types of assets usually come from one-time, never-going-to-happen again events, where even all the time and money in the world couldn’t recreate that moment.
 For example, as the marketing department of a sports team would know this all too well, a single photo of a game-winning goal can be extremely valuable and can’t be recreated if it’s misplaced.
 When just looking at the costs to create that asset, it's just one of the hundreds of images taken by the photographers in a single night, but to the marketing team, this single photo is more valuable than gold.

 The way that we do business is changing and emotions have always influenced buying behaviors, but now it’s about more than just producing cool ads to drive customer demand.
 It’s about who is connecting the best with customers, and how they're doing it.
 In an increasingly digital world, most of these connections are happening across online channels: exactly where your digital assets come in.

 At their core, digital assets are the visual representation of your products, services, culture, and, ultimately, your brand.
 As the key drivers of online engagement, digital assets represent the connection between your company and your customers and give you the ability to interact with them in the way they like, when they like, and where they like.

 While investing in creating digital assets is important, the assets are only valuable if they can be found.
 When you’re working with a lot of digital assets, it’s important to take steps to make sure they’re discoverable and can be managed efficiently.
 This is usually done with the consistent use of metadata (keywords, titles, photographer name, etc.), and a smart taxonomy (category structure):

-Metadata is data about data.
-It provides a variety of information about the asset, beyond its basic filename and can be divided into two types:
+Metadata is essentially data about data providing a variety of information about the asset, beyond its basic filename.
+There are two types of metadata that include the following:

-- Technical metadata is usually displayed automatically, such as resolution, photographer name, dimensions and size
+- Technical metadata: usually displayed automatically, such as resolution, photographer name, dimensions, and size.